vierbergenlars/authserver/readme.md

 should be rewritten to `web/app.php` by the webserver.
 How to accomplish this depends on your webserver, but a `.htaccess` file that accomplishes this is present in the `web/` folder.

+### Plugins

+Plugins that extend Authserver and add functionality can be installed with the `./plugin.sh` command.

+More information is available in [the plugins documentation](https://github.com/vierbergenlars/authserver/blob/master/documentation/plugins.md)

 ## Upgrading

 Upgrading can be done easily by overwriting the old files with a fresh copy.